skylark-graphics/skylark-graphics-colors/README.md

-# Skylark Color utility
+# The skylark color data type library.

 <!--version-->
-[skylark-utils-color](https://github.com/skylarkutils/skylark-utils-color/) is a color manipulation and conversion utility library  for html5 application development using skylark.
+[skylark-data-color](https://github.com/skylark-data/skylark-data-color/) is a color manipulation and conversion utility library  for html5 application development using skylark.

 Based on: https://github.com/bgrins/TinyColor